CLSherrod/clsherrod.github.io/_posts/2008-11-19-too-small-to-fail.md

 date: 2008-11-19
 published: true
 categories:
-- Essays
+  - Success & Prosperity
 tags:
   - business
-permalink: "/too-small-to-fail/"
+permalink: /too-small-to-fail/
 ---
 I love this quote.
 >If you act small and think big, you are too small to fail.
 You won't need a bailout because your business makes sense each and every day.
 You won't need a bailout because your flat organization no matter how large it is knows about problems long before they're too big to deal with.